Work permits for employees in China: A complete guide for employers [2024]

 • J1 or J2 visas are for foreign journalists.

-• M visas are granted to business owners staying in China for 30 to 60 days.
+• M visas are granted to business owners staying in China for up to 90 days.

-• F visas are for exchange students, study tours, or visitors who will be in China for 30 to 60 days.
+• F visas are for exchange students, study tours, or visitors who will be in China for 30 days per visit (valid for multiple entries over the course of one year).
 Note that tourists are not allowed to work while in China.

 Under the Z work visa, China has different work permit categories, determined by skill levels: